dvinubius/posther/README.md

 The contract has an owner and can be configured to take user fees, such that it does cost ETH to post.
 But the fee can be also set to 0.

-The project has been [deployed](https://kovan.etherscan.io/0xcD9bAd0cb9FeF8C73B4C4163cd51e857d8D54047) to the Kovan Test Network.
+The project has been [deployed](https://kovan.etherscan.io/address/0x60e99C99BaA8Be9D1c7F229a971D16593A41fBf9) to the Kovan Test Network.

 Try it out [here](https://posther.vercel.app).

 In order to post you'll need some testnet ETH.
 Use this [faucet](https://kovan.chain.link/) which is kindly maintained by Chainlink.

+# For Developers
-# Advanced Sample Hardhat Project
+## Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.